paretoman/votekit/src/pages/code_1d.md

 Just draw midpoints between candidates to define the voronoi cell for each candidate.
 Then overlay the voter shape on that and find the intersection for each candidate.

 ## Ballot Dimension
 When casting a ballot, we need to know which coordinates to use for the candidates and voters.
 The summer will be chosen based on the number of dimensions.
-Only the relevant geometries will be passed to the ballot caster (member of castVotes).
+Only the relevant geometries will be passed to the ballot caster (member of voteCasters).

 ## Election Dimension
 The Election class handles deciding what geometry to send to the ballot caster.
 It will send p1 or p2, if 1D or 2D, respectively.